We want to help you find ways to pay for your law education. The average financial aid package for the 2013-2014 school year was $27,500.

 Merit Based Scholarships

-The Samaritans’ Fellowship is an elite offering to highly qualified applicants who are specifically interested in missionary work.
+The Samaritan Fellowship is an elite offering to highly qualified applicants who are specifically interested in missionary work.
 It is offered to those applicants who show exceptional academic promise, a selfless devotion to helping others, and a sincere desire to share the faith.
+Applicants must have an LSAT score in the 75th percentile or higher (165-180) and be accepted to the fellowship.

 Dean’s Full Tuition Scholarship (+ Possible Stipend)